Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Progression analysis:  Wait a moment, I've just realized that this technology is something I misjudged.
 If territories are heavily specialized, this really pays out!
 It's highly productive IF territories pick a kind of development and stick with it.
 This maps with the broader idea that the Empire of the Elect values specialization very highly.
 	7. Bureaucratic waste analysis:  The literalism of this technology's bureaucratic waste varies according to the economic system that is implementing it.
 It is most literal in planned economies and least literal in feudal economies.
 The inclusion of people who love attaining calm control of fast-moving systems is no more (but no less) bureaucratically expensive than maintaining good roadways, recreational vehicle arenas, and vehicle fabrication organizations.
 Should a society engaging in these practice grow extremely unfit for bureaucratic life, these individuals may take up the hatred of bureaucracy, which intrinsically operates at a different pace than they would prefer.
 Furthermore, investing excessively in roads and vehicles is potentially injurious to public health due to pollution and vehicular accident risks, which may damage the productivity of skilled bureaucrats as well as injuring the assurance of safety that they prefer.
 	8. Liberation rating:  5/5 (Planned Economy), 4/5 (Regulated Economy), 3/5 (Free Economy), 2/5 (Feudal Economy)
-	9. Protection rating:  2/5, +1 with Jaunting Grids or Pervasive Digitalization, +1 with Enlightened Policing
+	9. Protection rating:  2/5, +1 with Jaunting Grids or Pervasive Digitization, +1 with Enlightened Policing
 	10. Siphon quality:  2/5
 	11. Technological smoothness:  5/5
 	12. Technological extremophilia:  3/5